 I would recommend using a 3rd party tool to assist you in identifying problems or risks in the environment.
 You can refer to it as an active directory environment management tool.

 This tool is from Ossisto365.
 The security risk assessment software they provide has 130+ different tests that will highlight every area in Active Directory Environment, these include but not limited to:

 - Event Log Checks

-Here is a sample of the application Ossisto365 in question:
+Here is a sample of Active directory environment application Ossisto365 in question:

 There are many more, but once you have run the test and identified the risks, you can present this to your Change Advisory Board (CAB), as it does not only shows the risk but advises how you can fix it with their recommended remediation steps.

 If your companies are planning to run hybrid and sync with Azure AD; you need to be aware of the fact that the number of items in your forest will affect the licensing of SQL and you should not sync old data before doing a cleanup.
 This would involve removing stale accounts in Active Directory Environment, emptying Organizational Units, Checking Service Accounts for applications that may no longer exist or for 3rd party contractors, whose accounts are still active, but no longer support your environment.